secworks/sha256/README.md

 ## Status ##
+**(2014-02-04)**
+Completed testbench for top level wrapper.
+The top level interface can control, check status of the SHA-256.
+Single as well as multiple block processing is being tested and works.

+The initial version of a Wishbone wrapper and associated testbench has been added.

 **(2014-01-25)**
 Changed the W memory to an array based implementation.
 The resulting core is 10% larger and 2 MHz slower.
 But the code is much more compact